You don't need iOS 12 to measure things with your iPhone

 At today's WWDC, Apple showed off a new AR-powered feature: Measure.
 See the video below.
-When iOS 12 arrives, you'll be able to use your iPhone ($799.99 at Cricket Wireless) to take measurements of real-world objects.
+When iOS 12 arrives, you'll be able to use your iPhone ($1,829.00 at Apple) to take measurements of real-world objects.

 Guess what?
 You can do that already thanks to a variety of third-party apps, many of which debuted last year when Apple first introduced its ARKit software (now with multiuser support).